jubishop/logviewer/README.md

 The generated HTML file will be saved in `/tmp/` with a timestamp and automatically opened in your browser.
 The HTML includes:

-- A wide, responsive table layout (1800px max width) with columns in order: date, level, tag, file, function, text
+- A wide, responsive table layout (2000px max width) with columns in order: date, level, tag, file, line, function, text
 - Interactive log level filtering dropdown for dynamic filtering in the browser
 - Multi-select tag filter to show only specific subsystem/category combinations
 - Dark mode theme with comfortable dark backgrounds and light text